-2.10.1 Getting your patch noticed
+3.10.1 Getting your patch noticed

 QGIS developers are busy folk.
 We do scan the incoming patches on bug reports but sometimes we miss things.
 Don't be offended or alarmed.
-Try to identify a developer to help you - using the Technical Resources and contact them asking them if they can look at your patch.
+Try to identify a developer to help you and contact them asking them if they can look at your patch.
 If you don't get any response, you can escalate your query to one of the Project Steering Committee members (contact details also available in the Technical Resources).

-2.10.2 Due Diligence
+3.10.2 Due Diligence